 Note: 1) The federal minimum wage requirement also applies to this measure; and 2) As the pool and measure descriptions suggest, an automatic placement education credit is given for graduates who transfer to an approved AT program at another center.
 It is important to note that the student is placed in the sending center's pool and the credit is given at the time of the transfer.
-This does not apply to definition or who transfer to an approved AT program at another center
+This does not apply to Advanced Career Training (ACT) transfers.

-ACT transfers.